 This year’s speaker is Carly Kind, Director of the Ada Lovelace Institute.
 She will be speaking on ‘The death of anonymity in the age of identity’.
-To register for the event, visit the Eventbrite page.

 (Attendees will receive joining details via email a few days prior to the virtual event).